robincornett/send-images-rss/readme.txt

 bugfixes for Photon/excerpts and sites with mixed protocols

 == Changelog ==

+= 3.1.0 =
+* added: now include the featured image with your full text feeds
+* fixed: disable responsive images in RSS feeds (sorry, WP 4.4, but this isn't helpful here)
+* fixed: max-width style on featured images

 = 3.0.1 =
 * improved: moved filters to individual functions